Propagating Uncertainties in the SALT3 Model Training Process to Cosmological Constraints: Biases in from the Baseline Simulations

 The above change was applied only to the legacy low-$z$ simulations because we found that simulations based on the \citet{Scolnic16} $x_1$/$c$ populations did not fully match the \citetalias{Kenworthy21} data (Figure \ref{fig:colordiff}).
 We note that this is not a deficiency of the \citet{Scolnic16} results; rather, the \citetalias{Kenworthy21} training data includes additional SNe that were not considered in \citet{Scolnic16}.
 These legacy low-$z$ data, while a limited subset of the training, contain a majority of the spectra used in the training and also constitute some of the highest-S/N and best-sampled photometry.

-Figure \ref{fig:colordiff} shows the color distributions of the low-$z$ samples from our original baseline samples, the regenerated \citetalias{Kenworthy21}-like baseline samples, and the \citetalias{Kenworthy21} data.
+Figure \ref{fig:colordiff} shows the color distributions of the low-$z$ training data from our original baseline samples, the regenerated \citetalias{Kenworthy21}-like baseline samples, and the \citetalias{Kenworthy21} data.
 We find that the \citetalias{Kenworthy21}-like simulations (and the \citetalias{Kenworthy21} data) have significantly more SNe with blue colors compared to the original simulations, likely due to the addition of new data from the CfA4 survey, the CSP survey, and $z < 0.01$ SNe that are too nearby to be suitable for dark energy measurements (but can be used for light-curve training).

 An alternative source of bias could be differences between $x_1$ and $c$ populations in the bias correction simulations versus the ``test" simulations.
 Because the SALT training process enforces definitions of mean $x_1,c = 0,0$, subtle shifts in the simulated shape/color parameters of the simulated sample can cause mismatches between the training sample and our adopted $x_1/c$ distributions for the bias correction simulations.
 However, slight changes in the mean of the $c$ distribution ($\sim$0.01) to make up for these effects had no significant effect on the $w$ bias.
-We therefore infer that the difference in $w$ stems from differences in the two SALT3 models themselves, though in future work we will re-compute $x_1$ and $c$ populations as part of our pipeline for each individual data set following the method of \citet{Scolnic16}.
+We therefore infer that the difference in $w$ stems from differences in the two trained SALT3 models themselves, and that the trained models are sensitive to the color distributions of the input training data, though in future work we will re-compute $x_1$ and $c$ populations as part of our pipeline for each individual data set following the method of \citet{Scolnic16}.

 Fig \ref{fig:seddiff} shows the differences in the averaged trained model components trained with these two samples.
 We find a $>5\%$ difference in the rest-frame U band, and a slight difference in the color law.
 The color laws trained from these two samples are similar, with a slight difference for $\lambda > 7000 \AA$.
 We note that although on average the color laws are not significantly different between these two sets of simulations, we find that the SALT3 color law is particularly sensitive to the $c$ range of the training data for each individual random sample.
 We advise that future model trainings use a training sample with a wide distribution of colors (similar to \citetalias{Kenworthy21}) in order to avoid subtle cosmological biases such as the one found here.